 Q: What are you looking for in applicants for the residency program?

-A: Every year we have a different selection panel made up of artists and curators.
-We are looking for self directed artists who will benefit from having a studio and time to focus on their work for ten months.
+A: We are looking for self directed artists who will benefit from having a studio and time to focus inward on their work for ten months.
 Being a small program, it is also imperative that residents are good team players and can be respectful of their fellow residents.

 Q: Can I travel or leave for extended periods of time while at GAR?

-A: We ask that residents don’t attend other residencies while at GAR or spend a significant time away from Galveston and the studio, only so they can make the most of what our program offers.
-But yes, many of our residents travel for exhibitions and for fun while at GAR and we strongly encourage residents to explore Texas and surrounding areas.
+A: We ask that residents don’t attend other residencies while at GAR or spend a significant time away from Galveston and the studio during the 10 months, only so they can make the most of what our program offers.
+But yes, many of our residents travel for exhibitions and for fun while at GAR and we encourage residents to explore Texas and surrounding areas.